 What is a MosquitoMate ZAP Mosquito?

-It is a non-biting, male Aedes albopictus (Asian Tiger mosquito) that carries a naturally-occurring bacterium named “Wolbachia.”
+It is a non-biting, male Aedes albopictus (Asian Tiger mosquito) that carries a bacterium named “Wolbachia.”
 Wolbachia is common throughout insects worldwide, with scientists estimating that over half of all insects naturally carry the infection.

 Are ZAP mosquitoes genetically modified?

 No. They are not genetically modified.
 Wolbachia occurs naturally in over half of all insects and has not been genetically modified.